ShipChain/engine/README.md

 #### Load Vault

-See legacy Load Vault documentation in [LOADVAULT.md](LOADVAULT.md)
+See legacy Load Vault documentation in [LoadVault.md](docs/LoadVault.md)

 #### ShipChain Vault

 A more flexible vault has been created that supports Primitive data structures.
-See [PRIMITIVES.md](PRIMITIVES.md) for details on the Primitive definitions.
+See [Primitives.md](docs/Primitives.md) for details on the Primitive definitions.
 Ideally, a ShipChainVault will contain one Primitive and a collection of ShipChainVaults will be utilized for the supply chain lifecycle (including the Procurement, one or more Shipments, Tracking data, specific Items in a Shipment, Documents, etc)

 ##### Create

 A vault's location is defined within the context of a Storage Driver.
-When defining a vault, you must provide an ID of a [Storage Credential](#storage-credentials) as well as the Owner of the vault
+When defining a vault, you must provide an ID of a [Storage Credential](docs/HostedEntities.md#storage-credentials) as well as the Owner of the vault

 ```JSON
 {